 The programme subjects reflect topical issues of the economy, the science of commerce and business practices.
 This allows graduates to be highly competitive in the labour market both locally and internationally.

-The Department of Economics and Management of Commerce offers training in the BSc Economics of Commerce, BSc Economics and Commerce (since 2015), BSc Commercial Business (since 2015), and MSc Global Commercial Business (since 2015).
+The Department of Economics and Management of Commerce has offered training in the BSc Economics of Commerce, BSc Economics and Commerce (since 2015), BSc Commercial Business (since 2015), and MSc Global Commercial Business (since 2015).
 Faculty members also teach classes in other degree programmes at the university.

 The undergraduate BSc Economics and Commerce programme is offered full time and in distance learning.
 Part of the training in the professional field of Economics has been accredited by the National Evaluation and Accreditation Agency with a top score.